bhansaliharshg/fetch-api/README.md

   Request Body: {"retailer": "Example Retailer", "purchaseDate": "2023-06-30", "purchaseTime": "15:30", "total": "20.50", "items": [{"shortDescription": "Item 1", "price": "10.00"}, {"shortDescription": "Item 2", "price": "5.25"}]}
   Response: {"id": "12345"}
   ```

-## API - Hosted

-The api is also hosted.
-The endpoints can be accessed through the link: https://fecth-api.onrender.com/
-As the API uses FastAPI library the enpoints can be tested using the link: https://fecth-api.onrender.com/docs.
-No local setup is required.